ZephrFish/AutoHoneyPoC/README.md

 - When in Doubt: Fuck Around Get Found Out
 - Disinformation As A Service: F Around, Get Found Out

+Fuck Around & Get Found Out: Disinformation As A Service

 ## Information + data
 - Gathering where the CVE details get dropped
 - Gather data around executions and mapping